 There’s a technical term for this bad habit: reification, from Latin words meaning “thing-making.”

 That’s what I think Schaeffer is doing in this episode.
-He’s treating the Reformation as this pure thing that existed apart from whatever specific actions, causes, effects, and experiences it actually involved at the time.
+He’s treating the Reformation as this pure thing that existed apart from—and occasionally even in opposition to—whatever specific actions, causes, effects, and experiences it actually involved at the time.

 For Schaeffer, the Reformation is such a pure thing that it can even travel back in time to be present in Albrecht Dürer’s earlier art, and, on the other end, it can exist essentially unchanged in music composed by Johann Sebastian Bach two hundred years later.